Banner: sunset over Knocknarea.

 Carrowkeel

-While Carrowmore was discovered and mapped by early antiquaries, and given a full description by George Petrie for the Ordinance Survey, Carrowkeel evaded attention until almost modern times.
-Though the cairns and chambers at Carrowkeel, constructed of local limestone, are of quite a different character and nature to the monuments at Carrowmore, they are set in an equally stunning landscape.
+While Carrowmore was discovered and mapped by early antiquarians, and given a full description by George Petrie for the Ordnance Survey, Carrowkeel evaded attention until almost modern times.
+Though the cairns and chambers at Carrowkeel, constructed of local limestone, are of quite a different character and nature to the monuments at Carrowmore, they are set in an equally if not more stunning landscape across the summits of the Bricklieve Mountains.

 The two regions, Cuil Iorra and Lough Arrow are connected by the River Uinshin, the watery highway of the neolithic.
-By the time Carrowkeel is founded around 3,600 BC, Listoghil, the focal monument at Carrowmore is buried within a stone cairn.
-A new era has begun.
+By the time Carrowkeel was founded around 3,600 BC, the chamber at Listoghil, the focal monument at Carrowmore was being constructed on a massive platform or tertre.
+A research project which I am involved with suggests that the impetus for founding Carrowkeel may have come from a total solar eclipse which was visible in the skies above Sligo about that time.

-The earliest monuments are found on the mountains on the west shore of Lough Arrow, where there are simple chambers and passages on a raised platform and surrounded by a kerb, examples being Cairn M, Cairn N, Cairn X ( below Cairn G ) and monuments at Lough na Leibe and Sheecor.
-However, access to better building materials at Carrowkeel resulted in some of the most amazing works of architecture to survive from the neolithic world.
+What are likely to be the earliest monuments are found on the highest parts of the Bricklieves, the Speckled Mountains on the west shore of Lough Arrow, where there are several simple chambers and passages on a raised platform or tertre and surrounded by a kerb.
+Examples of these simpler monuments are Cairn M, Cairn N, Cairn X ( below Cairn G ) and monuments at Lough na Leibe and Sheecor.
+However, access to better building materials at Carrowkeel resulted in the construction of some of the most amazing works of architecture to survive from the neolithic world.

 The builders constructed chambers using quarried limestone slabs, which were covered by a limestone cairn.
-The cruciform chamber of Cairn K, with its fine corbeled vault and solid cairn, was also covered by a thick mantle of quartz.
+The cruciform chamber of Cairn K, with its fine corbeled vault and solid cairn, was probably covered by a thick mantle of quartz.
 Cairn F, a double cruciform chamber oriented to due north, had a massive vaulted corbeled ceiling which collapsed in antiquity, and an unusual standing stone.
-The beautifully constructed chamber of Cairn G has an opening over the entrance which provides a fine view of the horizon from within the monument, and enables an observer to monitor a wide range of midsummer sunsets and midwinter moon-sets, surely an early incarnation of the Newgrange roof-box.
+The beautifully constructed chamber of Cairn G has an opening over the entrance which provides a fine view of the horizon from within the monument, and enables an observer to monitor a wide range of midsummer sunsets and midwinter moon-sets, and is an early prototype of a neolithic roofbox, being some 300 years older than the example at Newgrange.

-The monuments were rudely investigated by Macalister and Praegar in 1911 when the remains of some sixty people, both cremated and un-cremated, were found in seven chambers.
-These bones were rediscovered by Dr. Alison Sheridan in 2003, and have been the subject of a series of carbon dating and ADNA analysis, with fascinating results.
+The monuments were crudely investigated by Macalister and Praegar in 1911 when the remains of some sixty people, both cremated and un-cremated, were found in seven chambers.
+These bones were rediscovered by Dr. Alison Sheridan in 2003, and have been the subject of a series of carbon dating and Ancient DNA analysis, by Dr. Lara Cassidy - with fascinating results.
 Sadly, the Carrowkeel cairns, wonders of the neolithic world, are eroding rapidly due to the effects of mass tourism.
-A timely move is afoot to have both Carrowmore and Carrowkeel preserved as World Heritage Sites.

-A good example is the Mound of the Hostages, the oldest visible monument on the Hill of Tara in County Meath.
-The monument had an early phase where the stone chamber was free-standing upon a platform.
-The chamber, which is oriented to the sunrises at Samhain, was surrounded by timber structures and ditches.
-After a period of time the chamber was covered by a cairn and at a later time again this cairn was covered with a mantle of soil.
-Passage graves can go through many incarnations, amendments and additions.
+A good example is the Mound of the Hostages, the oldest visible monument on the celebrated Hill of Tara in County Meath.
+The monument had an early phase about 3,600 BC, where the stone chamber was a free-standing structure.
+The chamber, which is roughly oriented to the sunrises in early November and February or even the minor lunar standstills, was surrounded by timber structures and ditches.
+After a period of time the chamber was covered by a cairn and at a later time again this cairn was covered with a thick mantle of soil.
+Passage-graves can go through many phases of development, amendments and additions.

 Loughcrew: Art and Astronomy